reecdeep/hollowise/README.md

 </div>

 📜 License
-This project is licensed under the CC Zero License - see the LICENSE file for details.
+This project is licensed under the CC0-1.0 License - see the LICENSE file for details.